 We’re all about the “do what you want” concept when styling your hair (power to ya!), we get it if you want to dig a little deeper with your next ‘do.
 If you’re a hair perfectionist, then you probably know that your face shape and hairstyle go together like PB&J: when matched right, they create styling harmony.

 While other face shapes may have to struggle to find the best face-framing cut, there’s one that has a little more leg (err, hair?) room: the heart-shaped face.

 For those of you who are a little confused about your face shape, have no fear, because Sarah Lund, STYLE.MASTER for the cult-favorite hair care brand KEVIN.MURPHY, is here to help.
-She notes that heart shaped faces are typically characterized by a wider set forehead with a smaller chin that comes to a point.
-So, if that sounds like you, then congratulations — you won the genetic lottery and have a heart shaped face!
+She notes that heart shaped faces are typically characterized by a wider set forehead with a smaller chin that comes to a point, paired with chiseled cheekbones.
+A few prime examples of the heart-shaped face include Reese Witherspoon, Priyanka Chopra, and Blake Lively.

 Styles To Avoid When You Have A Heart Shaped Face